Tony takes greater responsibility for Ralph’s horse.

 She passes Jojo’s chicken marsala off as her own at Corrado’s house, and passes Carmela’s lasagna off as her own at Bobby’s.
 I particularly love how she opens Bobby’s dishwasher only to kick it closed as soon as Jojo leaves, without having rinsed a single dish.
 Janice is selfishly grabbing at security and power with both hands here.
 As she tries to seduce Bobby, she simultaneously tries to raise his standing with Boss Corrado (which would be a boon to her if she does land Bobby).
 She gets Bobby to do the job Corrado had asked him to do.
 When Bobby corners the union shop steward and intimidates him, we understand that: 1) there’s more to Bobby than we had previously recognized, and 2) Janice is the woman who will pull him out of his funk and help him realize his full mobster potential.

 There is an interesting parallel being made between Pie-O-My and Carmela here.
 We know that Tony has a tendency to subconsciously equate his family with animals, going all the way back to the ducks in the Pilot episode.
-Here, Tony acts as a provider to the horse as well as to his family.
+Now, we see Tony act as a provider to the horse as well as to his family.
 Carmela has been hounding him for weeks to let Cousin Brian set up some legit investments for the family.
 Tony finally agrees—but he will not sign the irrevocable insurance trust because Ginsberg has warned him that it could bite him in the event of a divorce.
 Tony draws Carmela’s ire by not giving her the trust (in both senses of the word).
 Nor is Tony willing to invest in Carm’s stock tip.
 He is, however, willing to provide for her the way that he always has, doling out a weekly allowance.
 In mirrored scenes, we see how Tony supports those he cares about, dishing out cash to Carmela just as he does to Pie’s vet:

 In the episode’s final scene, Tony sits with the ailing horse.
 Pie-O-My’s companion, a goat, joins them in the stable.
 The hour closes to the sound of Dean Martin’s “My Rifle, My Pony and Me.”
 Obviously, Chase must have chosen the song because of its reference to a horse.
-But perhaps there is more to this particular song selection.
+But perhaps there is more to this particular song selection…

 The episode is bookended by a pair of “horses”: the opening shot is of the Crazy Horse nightclub, and the closing shot features Pie-O-My.
-While the nightclub will become an increasingly hostile place for Adriana (eventually playing a major role in her demise), Tony’s love for Pie-O-My will grow over the next few episodes.
+These two “horses” couldn’t be more different, in a literal sense, but also in what they represent metaphorically: while the Crazy Horse will become an increasingly hostile place for Adriana (eventually playing a crushing role in her ultimate fate), Tony’s buoyant love for Pie-O-My will grow over the next few episodes.